CBD stands for cannabidiol, one of the phytocannabinoids found in cannabis and hemp.

 Consistency is important however tolerance to CBD oil may develop over time.
 While you may need a smaller quantity at first, you may need to increase the amount you take over time to receive the effect you desire.

-- Your health or wellness goal
+- Your wellness goal

 The Best CBD Oil Measurement